ZhouZhang233/UniAda/README.md

 # UniAda
-The offical implemetation of "UniAda: Domain Unifying and Adapting Network for Generalizable Medical Image Segmentation"
+The offical implementation of "UniAda: Domain Unifying and Adapting Network for Generalizable Medical Image Segmentation"

 # Envirenment